DLMedeiro/Achievo/README.md

 # Notes
+used Insomnia to test out and debug API connections and responses used Mongo DB compass to test out database connection and available values

 Day 12: Implement tutorial learnings to create backend database and API Day 11:
 - Going to take a tutorial to build and connect to a custom API